magepages/mpdocs/docs/auto-assign-customer-group/index.md

 ## Overview

-In order to increase revenue and manage customers more easily, Mageplaza developed the Auto Assign Customer Group extension.
-This module can be installed to automatically change the Customer's Customer Group based on rules.
-In addition, send email notification to Customer when changing Group and email notification, log log changes to admin.
-You should install Mageplaza_SMTP to avoid your email being sent to the spam mailbox and it is fully compatible with the Auto Assign Customer Group extension.
+In order to manage customers more easily, Mageplaza developed the [Auto Assign Customer Group](https://www.mageplaza.com/magento-2-auto-assign-customer-group/) extension.
+This module can be configures to automatically change the Customer Group based on rules.
+In addition, it support sending email notification to customer when changing Group and email notification include changes log sent to admin.
+You should install [Mageplaza_SMTP](https://www.mageplaza.com/magento-2-smtp/) to avoid your email being sent to the spam box and it is fully compatible with the Auto Assign Customer Group extension.

 ## How to download and install